trhallam/segysak/README.rst

 ---------------------------------------------

-The ``xarray`` seismic specification termed ``seisnc`` can be used by segysak to output NETCDF4 files is more performant for Python operations than standard SEG-Y.
+The ``xarray`` seismic specification termed ``seisnc`` can be used by segysak to output NETCDF4 files and is more performant for Python operations than standard SEG-Y.
 Unlike SEG-Y, ``xarray`` compatable files fit neatly into the Python scientific stack providing operations like lazy loading, easy slicing, compatability with multi-core and multi-node operations using ``dask`` as well as important features